BenCassidy33/CA/README.md

-# CA, the C Abstraction Header Only Library
+# CA: The C Abstraction Header Only Library

-These are just all of the C functions that I would rather not write again.
+All of the C functions that I would rather not write again.

 ##### Todos